xmlking/macbooksetup/docs/platforms/node/pnpm.md

 brew install node
 # This will automatically install pnpm on your system.
 corepack enable pnpm
-# You can pin the version of pnpm used on your project using the following command:
+# (in your node project root) You can pin the version of pnpm used on your project using the following command:
 corepack use pnpm@latest-10
 ```